kohler/hotcrp/devel/manual/pages.md

 of type `Redirection` to force HotCRP to redirect the user’s browser to another URI.

-## Rendering the result
+## Printing the result

 Assuming the `request_function`s do not throw a redirection, HotCRP next re-scans the component list and prints the corresponding components.

+Many HotCRP pages do not have separate `request_function`s, instead handling all request parsing as part of the first `print_function` for a page.

-To print a component, HotCRP checks for:
+To print a component, HotCRP:

+1. First, HotCRP prints the component itself, by looking for a `print_function` or `content` property.

-1. A `print_function` property.
-If present, this calls the corresponding PHP callback, using the same syntax and arguments as `request_function`, above.
+    * If `print_function` is present, HotCRP calls the corresponding PHP callback to print the component.
+The `print_function` property uses the same syntax as `request_function`, and the callback takes the same arguments.

-2. Otherwise, an `html_content` property.
-If present, this is copied to the output.

-3. In either case, if the component has a `print_members` property, HotCRP next prints the members of the group with the component’s name.

       A `print_function` may cancel further rendering by returning explicit `false`, or by throwing a `Redirection` or `PageCompletion` exception.

-Many HotCRP pages do not have separate `request_function`s, instead handling all request parsing as part of the first `print_function` for a page.
+    * Otherwise, if `content` is present, HotCRP prints that content.
+This property is an [ftext string][ftext].

+    * Otherwise, HotCRP prints nothing for the component itself.

+2. Second, if the component has a `print_members` property, HotCRP recursively prints the members of the group with the component’s name.

 ## Shorthand